-Hello and welcome to the University of Miami Programs in Biomedical Sciences!
+Hello and welcome to the University of Miami!

 We, the officers and senators of the Biomedical Graduate Student Government (BGSG), strive to serve the University of Miami, Miller School of Medicine graduate student body by addressing their academic, professional and social needs through programs, mentorship and communication with university administration.

-To achieve this mission, we organize various events, workshops, and socials throughout the year, including our yearly distinguished guest lecturer in the spring, which recently hosted well-known researchers in their respective fields, Drs.
-James DeGregori and Marc Kirschner.
+To achieve this mission, we organize various events, workshops, and socials throughout the year, including our yearly distinguished guest lecturer in the Spring, which recently hosted well-known researchers in their respective fields, Drs.
+Tracy Bale and James DeGregori.
 Additionally, students are given the opportunity to meet with these distinguished scientists in small group meetings to foster more intimate discussions on science and career development.
-We also organize various workshops, such as the Teaching and Learning workshop (meant to supplement training in teaching careers) and the more recently started Career Development Symposium, which featured well known industry career consultant, Dr. Isaiah Hankel from Cheeky Scientist, as well as speakers from various careers around campus.
-To help students in successfully passing their graduate school milestones, we also offer monthly Coffee and Donuts (informal student roundtable discussions on various topics pertaining to graduate student life, such as making a timeline to graduation and talking science to non-scientists), as well as our popular Mock Qualifying Exam (Q.E.) program, wherein senior students help their junior peers in preparing for their qualifying exam by providing feedback and guidance on the oral portion of their examination.
-To help break down the silos between programs, we also provide various social events, such as our Graduate Student / PostDoc happy hours and various community service activities, such as beach clean-ups and cooking dinner for the families at the Ronald McDonald House, among many more.
+We also organize various workshops, such as the Teaching and Learning Workshop (meant to supplement training in teaching careers and scientific communication); and more recently the Career Development Symposium, which has featured well known industry career consultant, Dr. Isaiah Hankel from Cheeky Scientist, and Executive Director of Addgene, Dr. Joanne Kamens, as well as speakers from various careers around campus.
+To help students in successfully passing their graduate school milestones, we also offer monthly Coffee and Donuts (informal student roundtable discussions on various topics pertaining to graduate student life such as making a timeline to graduation, personal finances, and talking science to non-scientists), as well as our popular Mock Qualifying Exam (Q.E.) program, wherein senior students help their junior peers in preparing for their qualifying exam by providing feedback and guidance on the oral portion of their examination.
+To help bring students together from the numerous different programs, we also provide various social events including our Graduate Student happy hours and various community service activities like beach clean-ups and cooking dinner for the families at the Ronald McDonald House, among many more.